sarahgkmhmoud/100-days-of-code/log.md

 # 100 Days Of Code - Log

-### Day 0: February 30, 2016 (Example 1)
+### Day 1: October 1, 2023
-##### (delete me or comment me out)
+##### (Start the first problem in leetcode about arrays and hashes)

-**Today's Progress**: Fixed CSS, worked on canvas functionality for the app.
+**Today's Progress**: Solve the first matter in a regular way, it passed from regular test cases but it failed with hard test cases.

-**Thoughts:** I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
-Canvas is still new for me, but I managed to figure out some basic functionality.
+**Thoughts:** I need to learn how I optimize my code because of not exceeding the limited time.
 **Link to work:** [Calculator App](http://www.example.com)

 ### Day 0: February 30, 2016 (Example 2)